 Tutor

 If you’re great at grammar, math, music or science, you can sign up to tutor in your spare time.
 To be sure, in today’s market, you can tutor full-time, if you want to.
-But, if your schedule is such that all you’ve got is an hour in the evening– or the middle of the night — a handful of tutoring sites will allow you to restrict your availability to just the one hour that you have.
+But, if your schedule is such that all you’ve got is an hour in the evening– or the middle of the night — that’s okay too.
+A handful of tutoring sites will allow you to restrict your availability to just the one hour that you have.

 The best options?
 Wyzant allows you to set your own rates and schedule.
-It’s also one of the best-established and most popular tutoring sites in the country, sending millions of monthly customers to tutors handling pretty much any topic.
+It’s also one of the best-established and most popular tutoring sites in the country, drawing millions of monthly customers.
+Tutors set up a profile, saying what subjects they teach and when.
 These include academic subjects, but also include coaching, dance, and art.
+They also set their own prices.

 Those who want to tutor in music and dance may also want to try LessonFace, which has both an international tutoring community and an international clientele.
 The ability to draw international clients can be helpful when your availability is at odd hours.

-And if your free hour happens to be in the middle of the night, know that some tutoring platforms specialize in overseas learners.
-AmazingTalker, iTalki and Cambly all aim to help international students learn English.
+And if your free hour happens to be in the middle of the night, know that some sites specialize in overseas learners.
+AmazingTalker, iTalki and Cambly all help international students learn English.
 And because many of their students are from far-flung segments of the globe, peak tutoring hours are often late at night or early in the morning.

 Manage games

 When you’re pressed for time, what could be better than combining a side hustle with a passion?
 If role-playing games are what you’d love to do in your free time — if you had any — consider signing up as a “game master.”
-Game masters manage tabletop role-playing games, such as Dungeons & Dragons and Pathfinder.
+Game masters manage tabletop role-playing games, such as Dungeons and Dragons.

 You determine the game, your mission and the hours you play.
-Naturally, you could set this up to be a multi-hour quest, as is common.
-Or you can schedule your game to be a continuing hour-long meet-up, where your quest gets accomplished over the course of weeks — months or, even, years.
+Naturally, you could set this up to be a multi-hour quest, or you can schedule your game to be a continuing hour-long meet-up, where your quest gets accomplished over the course of weeks — months or, even, years.

 A site called StartPlaying allows avid game enthusiasts to sign up as game masters and control all the elements of play, including the schedule and the cost for a seat at your table.
 There’s no cost to sign up, but StartPlaying takes a 10% commission from GM revenue when players book.